wegamekinglc/Derivatives-Algorithms-Lib/README.md

 ## Introduction

-This is a project inspired by Tom Hyer's book *Derivatives Algorithms* and Antoine Savine's *Modern Computational Finance* series.
+This is a project inspired by following books:

+* *Derivatives Algorithms:  Volume 1: Bones* by Tom Hyer;

+* *Modern Computational Finance: AAD and Parallel Simulations* by Antoine Savine;

+* *Modern Computational Finance: Scripting for Derivatives and xVA* by Antoine Savine.

 At current stage, this codes repository is simply for prototyping and practice.
 Don't use them in serious situation.

 > Some codes are directly copied from Tom and Antoine's books